AG-Aanya-Gupta/AG-Aanya-Gupta.github.io/_posts/2025-05-16-roughdraft.md

 # Data

-(Still deciding which graphs I want to present)
+(Still deciding which graphs I want to present, and making more histograms for M and F Graphs 1 and 2)

 Females: